-Same-store net income increased 3.8% from the fourth quarter of the prior year.
-Sequentially, same-store net income improved 4.9% in the fourth quarter of 2011.
+Same community net income increased 6.2% from the fourth quarter of the prior year.
 These results compare favorably to recent industry data that reflects more modest growth in occupancy and net income.
-Our positive results demonstrate that our team, with its discipline, focus, and attention to detail, is successfully executing our operating strategy and confirms that Capital Senior Living is favorably positioned among senior living providers.
+Our positive results demonstrate that our team, with its discipline, focus and attention to detail, is successfully executing our operating strategy and confirms that Capital Senior Living is favorably positioned among senior living providers.

-This organic growth is further enhanced by our robust acquisition program that increases our ownership of high quality senior living communities in geographically concentrated regions generating meaningful increases in CFFO, earnings, and net asset value.
+This organic growth is further enhanced by our disciplined and strategic acquisition program that increases our ownership of high quality senior living communities in geographically concentrated regions generating meaningful increases in CFFO, earnings and real estate value.

 Our focus on strategically located acquisitions prudently financed in the current favorable interest rate environment is yielding outstanding returns.
-Since July of 2011, we have completed acquisitions of 13 high-quality senior living communities.
-These 13 communities have a combined purchase price of approximately \$140 million and are expected to increase annual CFFO by approximately \$0.23 per share.
-These acquisitions are expected to generate greater than a 17% initial return on invested capital.
-We are conducting due diligence on a number of additional transactions consisting of institutional high-quality senior living communities in regions where we have extensive operations.
+In 2012, we completed the acquisition of 17 high quality senior living communities.
+These 17 communities have a combined purchase price of approximately \$181 million and are expected to increase annual CFFO by approximately \$0.34 per share.
+These acquisitions are expected to generate approximately 18% initial return on invested capital.
+We are conducting due diligence on a number of additional transactions consisting of high-quality senior living communities in regions where we have extensive operations.

-The 260 basis points increase in EBITDAR margin recognized in 2011 compared to 2010 reflects the benefit we derive from executing on a strategy of acquiring communities in geographically concentrated regions.
-We are able to leverage our nimble operating platform with our community-based empowerments, existing regional operating and marketing centers, and benefit from economies of scale, our group purchasing programs, our proprietary and proactive expense management and other systems, and programs to integrate acquisitions in a highly accretive manner.
+The 40 basis point increase in EBITDAR margin achieved in 2012 compared to 2011 reflects the benefit we derive from executing on a strategy of acquiring communities in geographically concentrated regions.
+We are able to leverage our nimble operating platform with our community-based empowerment, existing regional operating and marketing centers and benefit from economies of scale, our group purchasing programs, our proprietary and proactive expense management and other systems and programs to integrate acquisitions in a highly accretive manner.

-Our liquidity is sufficient to provide the capacity to comfortably fund our working capital, maintain our communities, hold prudent reserves, and have the equity to fund more than \$150 million of acquisitions in 2012.
+Our liquidity and balance sheet are solid, allowing us the capacity to comfortably fund our working capital, maintain our communities, retain prudent reserves and fund the equity for additional acquisitions.

 I am optimistic about our outlook as we benefit from favorable industry fundamentals and our team's ability and discipline to successfully execute on a well-conceived strategic plan.

-We expect to continue significant growth in cash flow from operations, earnings, and net asset value that will lead to a meaningful increase in shareholder value.
-Our fundamentals are solid and I am excited about the company's prospects as we benefit from need-driven demand growth with limited new supply.
+We expect continued significant growth in CFFO, earnings and owned real estate that will lead to a meaningful increase in shareholder value.
+Our fundamentals are strong and I am excited about the Company's prospects as we benefit from our substantially all private pay strategy in an industry that is benefiting from need-driven demand, limited supply and an improving economy and housing market.